From women’s digital health to wake button to AI assistant: the five technology trends for 2024 | Technology

 Women’s health

 Healthcare is one of the areas that will benefit the most from artificial intelligence.
 This is according to Brian Comiskey, director of thematic programs at the CTA, who predicts that there will be advances in primary care, chatbots and telemedicine tools.
 He then refers to the acronym ChatGPT, which means pre-trained generative transformer.
-“Transformer technology can be used to predict protein sequences at the atomic level, which could revolutionize drug discovery,” says this CTA executive.
+“Transformer technology can be used to predict protein sequences at the atomic level, which might revolutionize drug discovery,” says this CTA executive.

 Women’s health is also of particular importance this year, according to Jessica Boothe, director of market research at the CTA.
 “Women make up 50% of the population and we are seeing a technological focus on them,” she says.
 The expert highlights innovations such as Amira Health, a bracelet that uses artificial intelligence to prevent lack of sleep caused by hot flashes during menopause.